| | | |

 Ingredients

-• 6 tablespoons butter, divided use
+• 6 tbsp butter, divided

-• 1 cup onion, coarsely chopped, optional
+• 1 cup coarsely chopped onion (optional)

-• 4 tablespoons all-purpose flour
+• 4 tbsp all-purpose flour

-• 2 1/2 cups whole milk
+• 2 ½ cups whole milk

-• 1 teaspoon salt
+• 1 tsp fine salt

-• 1/4 teaspoon ground black pepper
+• ¼ tsp freshly ground black pepper

-• Dash ground nutmeg, optional
+• Dash ground nutmeg (optional)

 Instructions

-• Preheat the oven to 350 F.
+• Preheat the oven to 350°F.

-• Generously butter a 1 1/2 to 2-quart baking dish.
+• Generously butter a 2-quart baking dish.

 • Layer half of the potato slices in the prepared baking dish.
-Spoon half the sauce mixture over the potatoes, then top with the remaining potatoes.
+Spoon half of the sauce mixture over the potatoes, then top with the remaining potatoes.
 Spoon the remaining sauce over all.

 • Dot with the remaining 1 tablespoon of butter.